Electric Eel Shock: Go America

-Shortly after returning to Japan, EES sold their property and left their homes.
-They returned to the US and toured almost constantly for the next two years.
+The band returned to the US and toured almost constantly for the next two years.
 All the while, the band survived on the sale of CDs, t-shirts, and help from friends.
 They then recorded the EP Go America.

 Go Europe

-In early 2003 the band received an email invitation from journalist Bob Slayer to perform in London.
-On January 16, 2003, Electric Eel Shock landed in London for five hastily-arranged gigs.
-The five shows rapidly become twelve gigs in ten days.
-The band used the London Underground as their only form of transport.
+In early 2003, the band received an email invitation from journalist Bob Slayer to perform in London.
+On January 16, 2003, Electric Eel Shock landed in London for five hastily arranged gigs.
+The five shows became twelve gigs in ten days.
+The band relied exclusively on `the London Underground as their only form of transport.
+Their final date was supporting Australian band Grinspoon in front of 2000 people at Hammersmith Palais.
 After this, they returned to the US with Bob Slayer as their new manager.

 The band spent the rest of 2003 between the US and Europe.
 Highlights included playing at both the SXSW and CMJ festivals in America, playing at Roskilde Festival in Denmark, headlining the Rockit Hong Kong Music Festival, and supporting the Canadian band Danko Jones on a 40-date European tour.